wp-plugins/gwolle-gb/readme.txt

 * Moderation, so that you have to check an entry before it is visible in your guestbook (can be turned off).
 * Recaptcha integration.
 (Fighting spam!)
 * Akismet integration (Fighting spam, too!)
-* Localisation (currently english, german, spanish, polish and dutch).
+* Localisation (currently english, german, french, spanish, polish and dutch).
 Own languages can be added very easily, check WP documentation on this.
 If you translated the plugin I'd be glad to include your language in a future release, so please send them to my via mail, thanks!
 * different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin'
 * a log for each entry, so that you know which member of the staff released an article to the public and when.
 * IP-address- and host-logging with link to WHOIS query site
+* Smiley integration (uses the WordPress smiley engine)
 * Easy uninstall routine for complete removal of all database changes.

 ... and all that integrated in the stylish WordPress 2.9 look.